AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/preCourse/whyBlogging.md

 ## Read It

 <!-- Give them our writing of the subject then link to a few articles: Medium, Wikipedia, CSS-Tricks, W3S, MozillaDev, etc... that help give more perspective on the subject  -->
-Progressing through the material and challenges set forth in this web-based textbook will certainly teach you new skills and establish a great baseline of knowledge.
-However, in our limited time together we cannot cover all of the material that may come up in an interview.

-To ensure you are constantly improving upon your skills and knowledge base as a whole, at the end of each lesson there will be a set of questions entitled: *Interview Questions*.
-The purpose of these questions is to provide you with questions pertaining to deeper topics that might not have been covered while learning the hard-skills of coding and programming or the soft-skills of presenting.

-If you don't know the answers to these questions...PERFECT!
-This is your chance to learn them!
-You are expected and will be graded each week on your blog post that answers these questions.
-Use google.
-Search for the terms in the questions and read as much as you can find.
-Once you understand the terms and ideas, synthesize the answers to the questions in your weekly blog.

-The practice of blogging every week will do countless things for you.
-Simply covering new material, pushing your upper-limits and converting your new ideas into words will cultivate your ability to speak about them, which will prepare you to speak about code in interviews.
-It will slowly yet rapidly build your knowledge of different challenges and solutions-based approaches and record them in a place for you to return to when you are preparing for interviews as a study guide...in your own words!!

-The final reason you should be happy to be writing a weekly blog is that in order for you to move on to the next course you will need to pass the Exit Test of this course.
-The questions to this test are pulled from the *Interview Questions* you answer each week.
-This is a win-win for you all the way around!
+Navigating this web-based textbook will enhance your skills and knowledge, but we can't cover everything you might face in interviews.
+Each lesson ends with "Interview Questions" to explore deeper topics beyond coding and presentation skills.
+If these questions stump you, great—that's your cue to learn.
+You're graded on weekly blog posts addressing these questions.
+Research the terms, synthesize your findings, and share in your blog.

+Weekly blogging boosts your ability to articulate ideas, preparing you for coding interviews by expanding your understanding of various challenges and solutions.
+This habit not only serves as a personal study guide but is also crucial for passing the Exit Test of this course, as test questions are drawn from these weekly Interview Questions.
+Blogging benefits you in multiple ways, ensuring continuous learning and progress.

 ## Practice It